T-Ingram/city-explorer/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create Vite App](https://vitejs.dev/guide/).

 ## Available Scripts